 Bringing your own portable propane fire pit is a great option if you don’t want to bring firewood.
 It’s also a fun way to roast marshmallows but check with the campground for any fire restrictions.
-It’s lightweight and also very easy to use, especially for on-the-go camping.
+It’s lightweight and also very easy to use, especially for on-the-go family camping essentials.
 This could be a good addition to your camp kitchen gear.

 Cooler for Your Food

 A cooler is essential for keeping food fresh and storing items that can’t be cooked right away.
 It’s best to get one that fits your needs; if you plan on car camping, a larger one will do the trick.
 If you want to keep things cold without ice, then this highly-rated electric cooler can run off a camping battery that you could bring along.

 Newspaper And Waterproof Matches

 You do not want to discover that Junior dropped your regular matches in a puddle just as you’re using damp wood to start a fire for your hungry family.
 These waterproof matches can easily set up a fire, even in the worst conditions.
 They are great for camping, grilling, and any other outdoor activity you might be doing.

 Wipes and waterless soap make it easy to keep your hands clean without worrying about your water supply.
 Paper towels and wipes are also handy for cleaning up any sticky spills that might attract bugs.

 A safety plan brings peace of mind to campers with or without children.
 Make sure that you have thought through possible emergencies and know how you will deal with them.
 Research your campsite and its surrounding area to learn any specifics you will need for your trip.
 Definitely bring the three items listed below.

 You can purchase a pre-packed first aid kit or put together your own family camping kit.
 Antibiotic ointment, adhesive bandages, and sunscreen are three must-haves when camping with children.
 Also, check expirations to make sure that all medications are up-to-date.